alexarlington/exhibit/README.md

 * express backend

 #### updated thoughts after finishing:####  <br />
-* Deleted the backeend.
+* Deleted the backend.
 The data can just be in the front as a backend is out of scope for now.
 * Two seperate .jsx components are needed with two seperate css -> one for horizontal, one for vertical.
 * html image mapping doesnt work in react.
 Needed react-img-mapper dependency which I dont know how to use yet.
 Unfortunately, I couldn't figure it out in time.
 The json should have the appropriate information for the image mapping.
+I have provided (unstyled) links to the other pages for you to navigate around easier